koen84/elrond-go-scripts-v2/README.md

 - It relies on SSH (using key pairs) and on RSYNC through SSH
 - The nodes will run in the backround as separate systemd units.
 - This scripts package requires that the user they are run under has the ability to run sudo commands.
+- All of your remote hosts should pe accesible through ssh and use key pairs for connection

 #### Scripts Structure:
 - configs/variables.cfg - location for custom local & remote system variables